+Paradigm.
 Eric Hattan is undoubtedly an intruder.
-He goes into the FRAC warehouse, has a few boxes randomly removed and even opens them, in the process discovering that one of them contains the model of a project by Diller & Scofidio.
+He goes into the FRAC warehouse, has a few boxes randomly removed, and even opens them, in the process discovering that one of them contains the model of Diller & Scofidio's "The Blur Building."
+What emerges is the fossil of a fleeting apparition, the famous cloud the architects designed for Expo 2002.
 The unpacked miniature, in the middle of which a photographic negative was once stuck, establishes an unexpected relationship which becomes the starting point of Hattan's exhibition: what can actually be done with the FRAC collection?
 It is supposed to be an art warehouse, not only purchasing art but also having the works circulate.
 How can the complex temporal and dynamic structure of the not-yet and no-longer of storage (its paradigm the undeveloped print in the Diller & Scofidio model) be made fruitful?
+How can what has been packed away and stored be actualized when, of all things, the stored remnants of an architecture project come to light that was fundamentally nothing but topicality - the fleeting apparition of a cloud.

 During the unpacking, surprising contiguities appear, and during the packing as well, when each box on one side of the exhibition was outfitted with monitors or used as a surface for projection.
-For example, in a box and in a monitor, a red and white striped plastic bag can be seen, repeatedly moved and carried away by the wind or the draughts of passing vehicles.
+For example, in a box and in a monitor, a red-and-white-striped plastic bag can be seen, repeatedly moved and carried away by the wind or the drafts of passing vehicles.
 Life inhabits the wrapper as it goes its unforeseeable way.
 The skin that once held things together prefigures our own movements.
 The aimless, groundless animation of the light plastic membrane allows us to follow the wanderings of a new comet: the spirit of things has slipped away; the rambling attention is the soul.
 While art-boxes, on the basis of their physical and just as symbolic weight, dangle in the exhibition space, the monitor presentation of the plastic sack, of a remnant drifting around, is enclosed in a box, thus gaining its own weight, a context, a presence.
-This form of inversion or turning inside-out, the exchange of inside and outside, or of life and emptiness, which the plastic sack makes its theme, comes up again and again in Hattan's lively images: the sheep projected on a surface of boxes and cardboard drags its fur along behind it, as if the wool hanging down could be turned into a kind of protective housing, while the hanging dags also suggest an unrolled inner life.
+This form of inversion or turning-inside-out, the exchange of inside and outside, or of life and emptiness, which the plastic sack makes its theme, comes up again and again in Hattan's lively images: the sheep projected on a surface of boxes and cardboard drags its fur along behind it, as if the wool hanging down could be turned into a kind of protective housing, while the hanging teats also suggest an unrolled inner life.
 Wrapped and unpacked at the same time, the sheep may seem heavy and immobile precisely because it drags its peculiarly multifunctional jacket around with it.
-Here, then, it is the recording (and not the box) that gives the moving image its gravity.
-It is different with the other animals: the observing presence of the camera is met by an owl with its alert, unflinching, panoramic gaze.
+Here, then, it is the recording (and not the box) that gives the moving image its gravity. - It is different with the other animals: the observing presence of the camera is met by an owl with its alert, unflinching, panoramic gaze.
 The inaccessible monitor, too, is located, like a surveillance camera, in the uppermost opening of a stack of boxes.
 While the owl turns its head in every direction, we can only observe it from a fixed position.
 Every time these asymmetrical gazes meet, who the intruder is must be redetermined.